Showing posts with label Setting. Show all posts

 92. Polluted River Pirate, acid stained cutlass, NBC resistant coracle

-93. Bunker Buster, d4+1 stinky sticks of sweaty tnt (d6 impact explosive), a crowbar with flint and steel keyring
+93. Bunker Buster, d4+1 stinky sticks of sweaty TNT (d6 impact explosive), a crowbar with flint and steel keyring

 94. Conscript Brother, pike, iron puritan hat shaped helmet